AleOnori98/MicroGridsPy_Doc/docs/source/advanced.rst

 **Parameters**

-The archetypical load curves are located into the 'Demand_Archetypes' folder and the related parameters are listed below:
+The archetypesload curves are located into the 'Demand_Archetypes' folder and the related parameters are listed below:

 .. list-table::
    :widths: 25 25 50